corrode/corrode.github.io/content/blog/ugly/index.md

 Manual string splitting is error-prone and very much discouraged.
 The reason is that strings are, in fact, very complicated.
-There is an outdated assumption that strings are just an array of "characters", but that assumption is ill-defined and a dangerous.
+There is an outdated assumption that strings are just an array of "characters", but that assumption is ill-defined and dangerous.
 It is not true for all modern operating systems, including Windows, macOS, and Linux and you should stop thinking about strings that way.

 Even in our simple example code from above, string splitting turns out to be a source of bugs: